Blog

 Some of this is unavoidable.
 When you have ten candidates who are all perfectly well qualified for a position, the selection process comes down to a decision taken by a single person or group.

 But that’s just the start.
 Unconscious bias negatively affects hiring and promotion.
 This usually leads to problems with retention and general employee satisfaction.
-If this continues unchecked, it’s easy for this kind of unconscious bias to shape a company’s culture, leading to a myriad of issues.
+If this continues unchecked, it’s easy for this kind of unconscious bias to shape a company’s culture, leading to many issues.

 The issue also can have broader implications that spread outside the company.
 Reports of unconscious bias can become viral, leading to adverse media reports and potential legal ramifications.